instantiator/listsky/README.md

 * `AppPassword_AT` (create an app password for this use case)
 * `Path_AllListsMetadataJson` (relative path to your config, probably best left as: `Data/lists.json`)

-To test locally, create a file called `test.env` file in the root of this repository, and provide the same values:
+To test locally, create a file called `test.env` file in the root of this repository, and provide values for the same properties:

 ```env
 Server_AT=